BenSampo/laravel-enum/README.md

 Now, on each of my enums, I can call it using `UserType::asFlippedArray()`.

 It's best to register the macro inside of a service providers' boot method.

+## Laravel Nova Integration

+Use the [nova-enum-field](https://github.com/simplesquid/nova-enum-field) package by Simple Squid to easily create fields for your Enums in Nova.
+See their readme for usage.

 ## PHPStan integration